giudici1985466/1985466_AFGS/Student_doc.md

 15. As a user, I want to know the location of each sensor, In order to identify the monitored area associated with each sensor

-16. As a user, I want to see the mean time between earthquake events for each sensor, In order to estimate how often they happen
+16. As a user, I want to see the mean time between earthquake events, In order to estimate how often they happen

-17. As a user, I want to see the mean time between conventional explosion events for each sensor, In order to estimate how often they happen
+17. As a user, I want to see the mean time between conventional explosion events, In order to estimate how often they happen

-18. As a user, I want to see the mean time between nuclear explosion events for each sensor, In order to estimate how often they happen
+18. As a user, I want to see the mean time between nuclear explosion events, In order to estimate how often they happen

 19. As a user, I want to see historical data about detected events, In order to perform analysis on them